 Electronegativity: In a covalent molecule, if two atoms forming a bond have different electronegativities, they disperse unequal charge on them resulting in the polarity of the bond.

-And it should be understood that greater the difference between electronegativities of both atoms, greater is the polarity of the bond.
+And it should be understood that the greater the difference between the electronegativities of both atoms, the greater is the polarity of the bond.

 Dipole moment: it is a measure of the polarity of the bond between two atoms.
 It is calculated as follows.